 The Home tab in the Pie Slicer is the main display page.
 It tells you just about everything you need to know about your Pie.
 On the left are the members of your team, default images are “Grunts,” which are fictional animals I created to represent a hard-working startup employee.

-On the right is a pie chart showing the current split and a bar chart showing Well balances for each participant.
+On the right is a pie chart showing the current split, click the tabs to toggle to bar chart showing Well balances for each participant.

-At the top you will see the number of slices in the Pie and the total amount of money in the Well.
+Above each chart you will see tabs that reveal the number of slices in the Pie and the total amount of money in the Well.

 Only Pie owners can log contributions from all members in addition to their own, and only they can make deposits and withdrawals from the Well.
 This ensures there is one point of contact for the Pie.

 Pie owners can add new members to the team.
 When a new member is added, they will receive an email inviting them to join the Pie and input their own contributions.
 When users are added you can designate them as Executives, Employees or Advisors.
 Individuals have control over how their names and avatars appear on the site so you will not be able to edit their name and avatar after you add them.